MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/react-native.md

 ```

 >[!NOTE]
-> This method before the start of App Center returns the last value set or true if the value wasn't changed before App Center start.
+> [Android] This method before the start of App Center returns the last value set or true if the value wasn't changed before App Center start.

 ## Change state of service in runtime